 - In addition, Bread in In Between Days context

 - Bread in Hall of Mirrors context

 The story is Rated T.

-I’m very pleased with this one, as it continues the Reversal not-quite parallelism and the meditations on aging.
-I also feel that it helps to fulfill the promise of femme-slash.
-E. g. same-sex relationships (and marriages) exist in the future, of course, and I feel that writing them just as sex and angst isn’t enough.
+I really love this one, as it continues the Reversal not-quite parallelism and the meditations on aging.
+I also feel it helps to fulfill the promise of femme-slash.
+E. g. same-sex relationships (and marriages) exist in the future, of course.
+However, I feel that writing them just as sex and angst isn’t enough.
 All relationships, particularly longer-term ones, have chambers that aren’t bedrooms.
 Leah and Diana are dealing with the very real problem of aging and losing independence, and no longer being who you were.
 This story, I feel, gets across that idea well, and I love how it turned out.